 "A device, or group of devices, or other means by which the conductors of a circuit can be disconnected from their source of supply."

 This is a general definition that can apply to many types of switches and disconnecting devices.
-A good example in a home is a disconnect switch or service disconnect, that is installed between a utility meter and a home's service panel.
+A good example in a home is a disconnect switch or service disconnect that is installed between a utility meter and a home's service panel.
 This switch isolates the service panel from the source of utility power.
-The main breaker on a service panel is another form of disconnecting means.
+The main circuit breaker on a service panel is another form of disconnecting means.

 A disconnecting means can also be in the form of a standard switch, such as the toggle switch used to shut off the power to a gas furnace.
 This type of disconnect often is subject to special installation requirements; for example, it may need to be reachable or at least clearly visible from the appliance location.

 04 of 04